AMITKESARI2000/Parking-System-PM/README.md

 ####Team 6: Team Members

 * CS19B003 - AMIT KESARI : Worked on Solution.Java, ParkingLot.Java, CallMenu (Interface)
-* CS19B006 - BAINDLA GOUTHAM : Worked on Bill/Rate Calculation
+* CS19B006 - BAINDLA GOUTHAM : Worked on Bill/Rate Calculation and reset function.
 * CS19B017 - PAVAN SAHITH : Worked on Payment.Java
 * CS19B039 - SUMAN P : Worked on Customer.Java
-* CS19B049 - POORNA SYAMA SUNDAR : Worked on Floor.java , VehicleSlot.java</li>
+* CS19B049 - POORNA SYAMA SUNDAR : Worked on Floor.java , VehicleSlot.java

 #####Solution.java
 * We have made Solution.java in which there is Admin Dash and Customer Dash.
 * Admin Dash is for configuring the parking lot and setting up the floors.
 * Customer Dash is for getting information from the customer.
+The duplicity of the user is checked first.

 #####ParkingLot.java
 * In this class we are setting up number of floors using ArrayList.
+* Specific floors can be viewed and configured.
-* We are also displaying customer details and individual floor details.
+* We are also displaying customer details, total earnings and individual floor details.
+* Reset function given to erase everything.

 #####Floors.java
 * Each individual floor is configured through here.
-* We are setting up VehicleSlot of various types of vehicles using ArrayList.
+* We are setting up VehicleSlot of various types (5) of vehicles using ArrayList.
+* Each vehicle slot availability is checked from here.
 * We have also included functions for booking slots and exiting the slot.
+* All slots can also be viewed.

 #####Payment.java
 * It displays the bill and asks the customer to pay through various methods of payment.
+* Customer has flexible payment options and can pay through different method if any method is having any problem.

 #####Customer.java
+* Customer is checked in the database and system generates a customer ID .
-* We get all the details from the customer such as username, vehicle type,account balance,staytime.
+* We get all the details from the customer such as username, vehicle type,account balance, stayTime.
-* Customer can book the slot on the floor he prefers.
+* Customer can book the slot on the floor he prefers while viewing the available empty floors on each block.
+* Sets the customer bill according to different rates , types, subscription etc
-* He/She can also exit the parking lot after payment.
+* He/She can also exit the parking lot after payment of bill.

 #####VehicleSlot.java
 * Setting Slots of different vehicle types on specific floors.